skip to content

 John has received research funding from the British Academy and Leverhulme Trust, the Arts and Humanities Research Council, the Paul Mellon Centre for Studies in British Art and the Marc Fitch Fund, among others, and residential visiting fellowships from Durham and Yale universities.
 During his doctoral studies, he spent two periods of funded research as a visiting student at Princeton.
 From April 2024 he will be the Principal Investigator (Co-I: Prof. Giles Gasper, Durham University) for an AHRC-funded Research Network: ‘Hidden Heritage: Multi-disciplinary and Multi-Sector Perspectives on the Norman Chapel, Durham Castle’.

-Fellow of Magdalene College
+Fellow of Magdalene College (on research leave 2024-25)

 Director of Studies at Magdalene and Robinson colleges